numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_CHROME_TRACE

-   If set to non-zero, generates json file for chrome tracing.
+   #TODO: FIX this
+   Specify the location of the chrome tracing json file output.

+   If not defined, chrome tracing is disabled.

 .. envvar:: NUMBA_DUMP_BYTECODE